Colton Underwood Claps Back At Kelly Ripa After She Slams ‘The Bachelor’ Franchise As ‘Creepy’ And ‘Gross’

 Bachelor Nation is circling the wagon after the franchise came under fire from Live With Kelly And Ryan host Kelly Ripa, and Colton Underwood is now among the show’s alums chiming in.

-Ripa ripped the reality dating show as “creepy” and “gross” on the show Tuesday morning, saying it disgusted her to see women pitted against each other in pursuit of a man for the entertainment of viewers.
-Ripa reserved the same criticism for The Bachelorette, saying it was also “creepy” but in a different way.
+Ripa ripped the reality dating show as “creepy” and “gross” on her show Tuesday morning, saying it disgusted her to see women pitted against each other in pursuit of a man for the entertainment of viewers.
+Ripa reserved the same criticism for The Bachelorette, saying it was also “creepy,” but in a different way.

 It was her biting criticism of The Bachelor that caught the most attention, however.